SmileiPIC/tutorials/perfs_parallel_computing.rst

   )

-Run the simulation for various number of patches, and compare the computation time :
+Run the simulation for various number of patches, and compare the computation time:

 * 32 x 32 patches
 * 16 x 16 patches